Bafoulabé Airport

 Bafoulabé Airport (French: Aéroport de Bafoulabé) is an airstrip serving Bafoulabé, a town and commune in the Bafoulabé Cercle of the Kayes Region of Mali.
 Bafoulabé is on the Senegal River at its confluence from the Bafing and Bakoy Rivers.
 The airport is just west of the town.

 The airport elevation is 380 ft above mean sea level.
 It has one runway that is 900 m long.

-The Kayes VOR-DME (Ident: KAY) is 52.6 nmi northwest of the airport.